 “You can have data without information, but you cannot have information without data.” – Daniel Keys Moran

 Trade secret governance

-Trade secret governance is simply about defining the ‘rules’ for those involved in trade secret asset management within the organisation.
+Trade secret governance is simply about defining the ‘rules’ for those involved in trade secret asset management within the organization.
 It is the process of decision-making and the process by which decisions are implemented (or not implemented).
-Ideally the process should distinguish between strategic and tactical decisions.
+Ideally, the process should distinguish between strategic and tactical decisions.

 Since trade secret governance is the process of decision-making and the process by which decisions are implemented, an analysis of the governance of trade secrets should focus on the formal and informal actors involved in decision-making and implementing the decisions made and the formal and informal structures that have been set in place to arrive at and implement the decision.

 The initial attempts by the organization at trade secret governance might be amateurish.
 But the organization will learn by trial and error what it takes to become really professional with respect to trade secret asset management governance.

 In the UK, the phrase ‘on your bike!‘ is slang, and a rude way of telling someone to go away: “Can you lend me some money?”
 “On your bike, mate!”.
 This is not our meaning here.